 In 1999 the Federal Patients’ Bill of Rights law went into effect.
 Under this law, patients have rights afforded them under Federal laws.
 Please click here for the full Patients’ Bill of Rights for more information.

-Windom Area Hospital is committed to protecting the confidentiality of our patients and families.
+Windom Area Health is committed to protecting the confidentiality of our patients and families.
 Patient information is only released as authorized by the patient and to those individuals/entities who are permitted by law to have access to patient information.

 - Be considerate of the privacy and rights of others.
 Use television, radio and lights in a courteous manner that does not disturb others.